softdev1029/sportradar/README.md

 Now you can get sportradar-advanced-challenge data.

+You can test the functions of app is working correctly.

+`npm test`

 ## Database Design Principle

 I used 2 tables: `game` and `player_game`.
 I used the concept of `Database Denormalization` in which I added redundant data to these 2 tables.
 This can help us avoid costly joins in a relational database.